rsally1/Intro-to-IOS-Programming/readme.md

  - Your laptop.
 Mac is requirement for this course
  - A modern web browser - either Chrome or Firefox with Firebug installed.
  - A text editor.
 We recommend Sublime Text 2 (free; available for Mac, PC, and Linux).
+ - Download and Install Xcode on your Mac before you come to class.
+You can download this from the App Store.

 ### Topics covered: